-Thomas Laliberty is vice president of Land Warfare & Air Defense at Raytheon Missiles & Defense, a business of Raytheon Technologies.
+Thomas Laliberty is president of Land Warfare & Air Defense at Raytheon Missiles & Defense, a business of Raytheon Technologies.
 Laliberty leads a team that provides the U.S. Army, U.S. Marine Corps and dozens of international customers with integrated air and missile defense, counter UAS, and proven precision long-range and combat weapon capabilities.

 Prior to the merger between Raytheon Company and United Technologies Corporation in 2020, Laliberty served as vice president of Integrated Air and Missile Defense at Raytheon Integrated Defense Systems where he was responsible for delivering air and missile defense capabilities to 25 countries.
 Previously, he was vice president of Business Development and Strategy, for Integrated Defense Systems.
 In this role, he was responsible for developing business growth strategies, partnering to shape markets, conducting business intelligence and customer trend analysis and executing strategic initiatives.